LunarWatcher/JVMI18N/README.md

 <h1><b style="color:red">NOTE!</b></h1>

 You're currently on the nightly branch.
-This contains (most likely) untested new features.
+This branch contains new features that are (most likely) untested.
+Use at your own risk.

 The current new feature being added is cross-platform support.